gilch/hissp/docs/macro_tutorial.rst

    Decimal('0.6')

 Unqualified tags like this can be a bit cryptic.
-The fully-qualified version was much clearer.
+The fully qualified version was much clearer.
 Consider carefully if it's worth making the next programmer learn a new notation.

 Notice that Hissp had to use a pickle here,